RafaGago/mini-async-log-c/readme.md

 Windows:

 Untested.
-It's almost surely broken.
-If it's broken on the preprocessor code (Visual Studio preprocessor quirks) then the preprocessor hackery can be replaced with template hackery.
+It's almost surely broken, as the thin-wrapping C multiplatform library I'm using hasn't run in Windows in ages, as I have no Windows installs available.